Definition of Domestic Violence in Oklahoma

 Making Bail After a Domestic Violence Arrest

 If you’re arrested for domestic abuse, a bail amount will eventually be set.
-Whether you are arrested or not, your bond will typically be initially set at “no bond.”
+Whether you are arrested or not, your bond will be initially set at “no bond.”
+The law requires that individuals arrested for domestic violence crimes see a judge before bail is set.
 You will find out the exact bond amount when you go in front of the judge for arraignment.
 There is a 72-hour “cool down” period after someone is arrested for a domestic abuse charges.
-That means that the arrestee will not be released from jail until 72 hours has passed from the time of arrest.
+That means that the arrestee will typically not be released from jail until 72 hours has passed from the time of arrest.

 Contact With the Victim After a Domestic Violence Arrest

 You will not necessarily be prevented from having contact with your spouse or children after a domestic abuse case.
 A domestic abuse charge, by itself, does not carry any requirement that the accused not contact the complaining witness (aka the “victim”).
 However, what happens many times in a domestic abuse situation is that the victim will file a Victim Protective Order (VPO).
 A VPO is what’s used to prevent someone from contacting the victim.
 If you have a VPO on you, then you need to read the order thoroughly and obey every word of it.
 Violation of the VPO is a crime.

 A judge may issue a no contact order with the alleged victim.
 A violation of that order constitutes contempt of court and a violation of your conditions of bond.
 If the judge finds out about it, your bond will likely be revoked and you’ll be put back in jail.